 This country has never lived up fully to this ideal, sometimes falling far short.
 But to the extent that we have followed these principles, our country has flourished—increasing Americans’ standard of living by as much as 3,000 percent in the last two centuries alone.

-The pace of progress has stalled for many, with middle-class wages failing to keep up with a booming economy.
+But the pace of progress has stalled for too many.
 Nearly three-in-five people have less than $1,000 in savings, and two-in-five Americans say they would have trouble covering an emergency that cost $400.

 So, what’s happening?
 Why are so many being left behind?
 Part of the answer is that public policy barriers have rigged the system in favor of a few, against everyone else.